ArthurSudbrackIbarra/Piano-App/README.md

 ### Setting the Song Start Point

 The beginning of a song is set through the `START` keyword.
-This keyword must be present every _.piano_ file.
+This keyword must be present in every _.piano_ file.

 ```
 START